-Like many medications that you take, there is a range of side effects that come with taking birth control.
-One side effect that may be one of the largest causes of concern – especially for women – is the possibility of losing your hair while on birth control.
+Like many medications that you take, there is a range of side effects that come with taking hormonal contraceptives such as the birth control pill.
+One side effect that many women become concerned about is the possibility of losing their hair while on birth control.

 The main reason why many women of reproductive age choose to go on birth control is to minimise the chance of getting pregnant.
-They can also be used to manage heavy or painful periods, or even reduce acne.
+In addition to reproductive control, many women also take birth control pills to help alleviate other medical problems such as the management of heavy or painful periods, or even to reduce acne.

-Birth control pills work by preventing your ovaries from releasing eggs during your menstrual cycle and thickening cervical mucus.
+Oral contraceptives such as the pill work by preventing the ovaries from releasing eggs during a menstrual cycle and thickening cervical mucus.
 Thought to be around 99% effective when used properly, the pill can be a useful medication to stop sperm from entering the cervix and coming into contact with eggs.